 Prior work~\cite{cao2024earsteth} has shown that ear-based cardiac sounds can be used to reconstruct the PCG signal.
 As the PCG signals align closely with the SCG and GCG signal in magnitude ratios and temporal trends (Fig.~\ref{fig:physiology}), this supports the view~\cite{voyatzoglou2022introduction} that the two are coupled views of the same underlying cardiac mechanics.
 This also suggests that cardiac sounds recorded at the ear can be used to reconstruct the SCG and GCG signal.

-{\bf Prior work on cardiac monitoring with mobile devices.} While prior work on hearables have been designed for cardiac monitoring ~\cite{cao2024earsteth,butkow2023heart,fan2023apg,li2024ecg,chen2024exploring,fan2021headfi,gilliam2022ear} they are mostly focused on reconstructing PCG, ECG and audioplethysmography (APG, which is similar to PPG) signals from in-ear cardiac sounds, we present the first system to reconstruct micro-mechanical cardiac signals across a range of hearables, from ear-based cardiac sounds and extract the timing of micro-cardiac events.
+{\bf Prior work on cardiac monitoring with mobile devices.} While prior work on hearables have been designed for cardiac monitoring ~\cite{cao2024earsteth,butkow2023heart,fan2023apg,li2024ecg,chen2024exploring,fan2021headfi,gilliam2022ear,liu2025earmeter,christofferson2025artearial} they are mostly focused on reconstructing PCG, ECG and audioplethysmography (APG, which is similar to PPG) signals, arterial pressure waveforms, and respiration volume from in-ear cardiac sounds, we present the first system to reconstruct micro-mechanical cardiac signals across a range of hearables, from ear-based cardiac sounds and extract the timing of micro-cardiac events.

-While prior work~\cite{fu2025enabling} has focused on leveraging the IMU on hearables to reconstruct SCG, these sensors only sample at 20-25~Hz and suffer from packet loss since audio streaming is prioritized.
-As a result, super-resolution algorithms are needed to interpolate the signal, but it is challenging to reliably capture the timing of micro-cardiac events, given that SCG contains frequency components up to 50~Hz and thus requires sampling at 100~Hz.
-Furthermore IMUs are a specialized sensor typically only present on true wireless stereo earbuds~\cite{fu2025enabling} or higher-end earphones~\cite{chen2024exploring}.
+\red{Recent IMU-based approaches including BallistoBud~\cite{islam2025ballistobud} and TWSCardio~\cite{fu2025enabling} have demonstrated the feasibility of capturing cardiac motion using earbud accelerometers.
+A limitation of this approach is that IMUs are specialized sensors found mainly in true wireless stereo earbuds~\cite{fu2025enabling} or high-end hearables~\cite{chen2024exploring}.
+In contrast, our approach reconstructs fine-grained cardiac waveforms from widely available in-ear microphones and speakers, which is an approach that applies more broadly across even low-end hearables.}

 Smartphone IMU–based approaches~\cite{wang2018seismo,lee2021discrimination,hossein2024smartphone} have measured SCG by strapping the phone to the chest or holding it in place.
 However, this approach is uncomfortable and this method is not practical for long-term monitoring across multiple hours.